-Elahe Amani – WNN Features
+Elahe Amani – WNN Interviews

 (WNN) Beirut, LEBANON: A new Lebanon based human rights and equality initiative is now partnering with men to reach the goal as advocates for equality of the sexes in the Middle East region and beyond.
 To do this ABAAD – Resource Center for Gender Equality in Beirut has partnered with the IMC – International Medical Corps to bring a new and innovative approach to advocacy – by bringing men into the mix with programs, including TV commercials, aimed to help men deal with anger management as part of their commitment to improving violence in society.

 To find out more, WNN – Women News Network reporter Elahe Amani interviewed ABAAD director Ghida Anani, along with Anthony Keedi, Director of ABAAD’s new ‘Men Center’ which is located in Lebanon’s capital city of Beirut.

 Elahe Amani for WNN – Women News Network: Can you share with us the notion behind ABAAD’s recent nationwide media campaign in Lebanon which is using the slogan “Mest’ edeen Nesma’ Haki,” which translates into English as: “We are willing – and here – to listen.”
 How are men joining in with this campaign in Lebanon?